jtudelag/idm-ocp-cert-manager-blog/ansible/README.md

 For Ansible to be able to interact with OpenShift, it consumes the kubeconfig at `~/.kube/config`.
 So we need to login into the OpenShift cluster so the `oc` generates the kubeconfig automatically.

-The user we login into Openshift needs to have OpenShift `cluster-admin` permissions.
+The user we login into OpenShift needs to have `cluster-admin` permissions.
 ```bash
 oc login url --token=.....
 ```
 ## Deploy Azure VM for IdM

-Assuming you already have an aro cluster deployed and all the required Azure resources already
+Assuming you already have an ARO cluster deployed and all the required Azure resources already
 created: Resource Group, Network, Subnets, etc.

 Create an Ansible inventory and fill the variables that are marked with `<CHANGE_ME>`.